At the start of the 2020 pandemic, performing artists contemplated the suddenly blank calendar and wondered what the future would hold.

 Bonus track: Just after we lost Johnny Mandel, Ennio Morricone passed on as well.
 The famous theme to The Good, the Bad, and the Ugly is rarely heard on piano, perhaps with good reason.

-Over a year later, as the pandemic draws to a close, I look back on this minor project with a certain amount of satisfaction, a chance to explore something populist in a generous fashion while fighting off uncertainly and despair.
+Over a year later, as the clubs tentatively reopen, I look back on this minor project with a certain amount of satisfaction, a chance to explore something populist in a generous fashion while fighting off uncertainly and despair.